VictoriaStetskevych/projects/02_bike_sales_alex_the_analyst/README.md

 Columns > Purchased Bikes<br>
 Values > Purchased Bikes<br>

-Now I add a chart for that table and add some additions to it to make the data more readable Insert > Chart > Line
+I also added a chart for the third table and added some additions to it to make the data more readable.<br> Insert > Chart > Line
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/12_pivot_table_4.png)

+## 5. Dashboard

+To make a Dashboard I added a new sheet, and renamed it as 'Dashboard'.<br> In this new sheet I added all pivot tables and charts that I made.